Reetser/personal-blog/README.md

 # My Personal Blog

-This is the source code of my personal blog.
+This is the source code of my personal blog websites.
 The site is designed to be **simple, clean, privacy-friendly, and timeless**.
 It’s mostly for my own use and learning.